HrBingR/BookHaven/README.md

   Allows for the configuration of OIDC for new user registration, and for existing users.

 ## Deployment

+### Requirements

+At a minimum to run the application you require:

+- A database (MySQL, SQLite, PostgreSQL)
+- A Redis instance

+For quick and easy deployment the .compose.yml.example defines both of these already.

 ### Docker
 Follow these steps to deploy the application with Docker Compose:
 1. **Download Configuration Files**